telerik/xaml-docs/controls/radradialmenu/overview.md

 * __Nested Items__: RadRadialMenuItems can have nested items.
 This way you can easily implement more complex layouts.

-* __Selection__:  The control support selection functionality that allows you to highlight items upon click or setting a property.
+* __Selection__:  The control supports selection functionality that allows you to highlight items upon click or setting a property.

-* __Commands__: The control gives you the ability to customize the available commands.
+* __Commands__: RadRadialMenu gives you the ability to customize the available commands.

 * __Data Binding Support__: The control can be easily data bound to your business data, either by setting its properties directly, or by using a binding declaration.
 Read more about this in the [Binding to Object]({%slug radradialmenu-populating-with-data-binding-to-object%}) section.